 Current status: proof-of-principle code that creates 3D candidate Vertices based on 2D Cluster topologies and also, new and quite conservatively, based on locations where energy depositions change significantly.
 He clusters groups of Vertex candidates and applies new selection criteria to determine which candidates to put forward to the Hit-based scoring

-#1 Updated by Joris De vries about 4 years ago
+#1 Updated by Joris De vries over 4 years ago

 This task consists of two main elements.
 First of all, it was noticed that there is room for additional types of vertex candidates.
 Currently, vertex candidates are created by projecting 2D cluster endpoints onto clusters in different views.
 This simple method has turned out to be very effective, but in some cases does not create vertices near the true interaction vertex.